Robertguarneros/AsterixProject/README.md

 # AsterixProject
 ## Overview of Project
-We have developed the following planning
+We have developed the following planning:
 ```mermaid
 gantt
     title Planning